typedorm/typedorm/docs/api.md

 - supports updating attributes that are marked as unique, again using document client's transaction write API
 - handles updating all auto update attributes at the update time

+_Notes: Primary key attributes and non-primary key attributes can not be updated in same request._

 ```Typescript
 update(
   // Entity class to resolve schema against